Do you support the creation of a tenure-track position in Islamic Feminisms at Queen’s?

 * One of the great strengths of our department is our commitment to critical race and intersectional scholarship and future hirings and curriculum changes will be built upon this priority.

 * We agree that all departmental faculty will demonstrate their commitment to critical race and intersectional scholarship by ensuring that all courses offered will have this as a focus.

-* We agree that the focus of our new graduate program will viagra for sale include critical race and intersectional scholarship.
+* We agree that the focus of our new graduate program will include critical race and intersectional scholarship.

 * We are aware of our weaknesses within the fields of critical race and intersectional scholarship, namely in the areas of Aboriginal and Middle Eastern feminist research and teaching.
 We are determined to make this a priority in future hirings.

 Our response to the Faculty of Arts and Science Planning Document also states our commitment to this intersectionaltiy of race, class, gender and sexuality, as follows:

 * Our longstanding anti-racism and activism is integrated into our curriculum.

 * Intersectionality: power, race, sexual and gender diversity